hessio/AIfinancialAdvisor/README.md

 # AIfinancialAdvisor
-AI Financial Advisor Flask app
+AI Financial Advisor Flask app.

+To use the app you must sign up for a subscription.
+This is automatically processed when you sign up using the Square API and an invoice is sent to your email address once you complete the sign up process.

+This app was built for the Square Hackathon: https://square2023.devpost.com/resources

 An app that uses the open AI api to provide a financial plan while also providing a page to create your own personalised budget